Leprosy in Our Time – Medical and Social Challenges

 Achieving a UN resolution

 In September 2010, the UN Human Rights Council unanimously adopted a resolution on elimination of discrimination against persons affected by leprosy and their family members, together with accompanying principles and guidelines.
 Three months later, the resolution was adopted at the UN General Assembly.
-This historic achievement for people affected by leprosy was the culmination of a process initiated by Yohei Sasakawa, then president and now chairman of The Nippon Foundation, in July 2003 (see chart).
+This historic achievement for persons affected by leprosy was the culmination of a process initiated by Yohei Sasakawa, then president and now chairman of The Nippon Foundation, in July 2003 (see chart).

 Turning words into deeds

 Between 2012 and 2014, The Nippon Foundation is organizing a series of five regional symposia (in the Americas, Asia, Africa, the Middle East and Europe) to promote awareness of the UN resolution and explore how the principles and guidelines can be implemented.
-The symposia bring together government officials, organizations of people affected by leprosy, NGOs, representatives of the WHO, human rights experts and other stakeholders.
-In parallel with these symposia, an International Working Group consisting of people affected by leprosy, human rights experts and NGOs has been established to discuss a sustainable mechanism to follow up on the UN resolution and the principles and guidelines.
+The symposia bring together government officials, organizations of persons affected by leprosy, NGOs, representatives of the WHO, human rights experts and other stakeholders.
+In parallel with these symposia, an International Working Group consisting of persons affected by leprosy, human rights experts and NGOs has been established to discuss a sustainable mechanism to follow up on the UN resolution and the principles and guidelines.
 Discussions are under way to formulate a model plan of action and mechanism to monitor actions taken by stakeholders.

 The road to a UN resolution

 The Nippon Foundation made an official approach to the UN Sub-Commission on the Promotion and Protection of Human Rights.
-This was the first time that the human rights concerns of people affected by leprosy had been brought before the UN.
+This was the first time that the human rights concerns of persons affected by leprosy had been brought before the UN.

 The Japanese Government took a request for action to the UN Human Rights Council (the successor to the UNCHR) on the issue of leprosy and human rights.